godotengine/godot-docs/classes/class_astar.rst

     var as = AStar.new()
     as.add_point(1, Vector3(1, 0, 0), 4) # Adds the point (1, 0, 0) with weight_scale 4 and id 1

-If there already exists a point for the given id, its position and weight scale are updated to the given values.
+If there already exists a point for the given ``id``, its position and weight scale are updated to the given values.

 .. _class_AStar_method_are_points_connected: